All Episodes

 Hopefully it comes to be soon, because I think those natural contradictions between Russia and China will arise once the war is over.

-Meanwhile, the Canadians have basically let slip the Arctic, which is why, by the way, we should be taking Alberta and Saskatchewan into our union and why we should be absorbing Greenland, which is a European issue, but Europe and Canada have allowed our Arctic to go to Russia and China.
+Meanwhile, the Canadians have basically let slip the Arctic, which is why, by the way, we should be taking Alberta and Saskatchewan into our union and why we should be absorbing Greenland, which is a European issue.

 And we can't do anything around the world that we want to if our own home is being besieged.

-This is why we have the Monroe doctrine.
+This is why we have the Monroe Doctrine.

 And every American president has ignored it until Trump.

-And that is malpractice on the part of those former presidents and the Congresses that allowed that to happen.
+And that is malpractice on the part of those former presidents and the Congresses that allowed for that to happen.

 And I'm hopeful that we can get to a Western hemispheric defense.

-It's Western hemispheric defense plus space dominance.
+It's Western hemispheric defense, Steve, plus space dominance.

 Those are the two things.